-The physical survey team comprised of 43 surveyors and 6 Regional Managers.
+The physical survey team comprised of 62 surveyors and 4 Regional Managers.
 The Regional Managers also acted as surveyors.
-Almost all surveyors and Regional Managers had worked on the SHCS under the previous contract, and many had been with the team since the 2002 survey.

-A two-day refresher briefing with all surveyors was undertaken in March 2017.
-This focused on a number of areas of the physical form including heating systems, ventilation, the Tolerable Standard, and types of stonework and slating.
+Overall, 38 of the surveyors and all surveyors and Regional Managers had worked on the SHCS under the previous contract, and many had been with the team since the 2002 survey.
+A one-day refresher briefing with the returning surveyors was undertaken in February 2018.
+This focused on a number of areas including the devleopment of the SAP methodology, the physical survey's use in policy development and workshop's on maintaining the conversion rate.